kubermatic/bulward/docs/concept.md

 ### Users can not orphan a project or Organization

 Owner permissions are reconciled, if deleted or altered.
 A validating webhook will prevent the last owner of an Organization or Project from being removed.

-### Organization names can be set by end user

-As Organizations are kind-a Cluster-Scoped, users cannot set their own object name, or they can run into name conflicts with objects they cannot even see.

-To solve this, the cluster scoped `InternalOrganization` object is always using `generateName` and gets a `bulward.io/name` label with the original object name.
-The extension apiserver will expose `Organization` objects with the original name, making this nontransparent to the APIs user.

 ### Extensible Default Roles for Organizations and Projects